frankiechang123/Notes/notes.md

 ### Workload Resources

+​		workload resources configure controllers that ensures the "desired state"

 #### Deployments

-A controller.
+Configures a controller.
 Provides updates for Pods and ReplicaSets

 - upgrade/scale/undo